bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 ## Step 2: Create a Site

-Next, create a site for the channel by POSTing to the [/channels/id/site endpoint](https://developer.bigcommerce.com/api-reference/cart-checkout/sites-routes-api/sites/post-channel-site):
+Next, create a site for the channel by POSTing to `/channels/id/site`:

 *`POST`* `https://api.bigcommerce.com/stores/{{store_hash}}/v3/channels/{{channel_id}}/site`